 Want to learn more about building up your VoC program around these goals?
 Check out our Quick Guide on Asking the right questions in an online feedback form.

 So how can you achieve these goals?
 Let’s take a look at the next step in your VoC program: the collection process…

 2. Gather Voice of Customer Data

 Now it’s time to reach out to your customers and find out how they’re experiencing your digital channels.
-You can do this by collecting VoC data (or user feedback) via VoC surveys on any digital channel you find valuable (such as your website, mobile app or within email campaigns).
+You can do this by collecting VoC data via VoC surveys on any digital channel you find valuable (such as your website, mobile app or within email campaigns).

 Capturing the Voice of Customer at every (important) touchpoint in the online customer journey is critical.
 This process of collecting this data opens the door to insights that will help you not only optimise your websites and mobile apps, but also enable you to capture leads and turn those leads into sales.
 The online journey can be broken down into several Moments of Truth (MoTs).
 MoTs are crucial as these are moments in which your customer forms an impression of your company or brand.

 For example, MoTs in the retail industry include searching for products, search result pages, the actual purchase of a product and after-sales service (returns and delivery).
 For a smooth on-site and/or in-app journey, these particular moments must be effortless for the customer.
 This is where online feedback plays a crucial role.
 Collecting VoC data during these MoTs will give you the best insights into how you can improve and enhance these touchpoints.

 Creating an effective VoC Survey